Seems kinda shady. Pay a few bucks and some online “church” sends you a piece of paper that says you’re ordained.

 Keep reading to learn the ins and outs of performing legal weddings.

 (After getting ordained check out a Guide to Officiating a Wedding.)

-The good news – just about every state in the United States permits ministers ordained online to perform a legal wedding.
+The good news – just about every state in the United States permits online ministers to perform weddings.

-Marriage laws through out the United States vary a little but generally are pretty similar.
-The states set the general rules about the legalities of marriage (and of course, the US Supreme Court gets involved occasionally).
+Marriage laws through out the U.S. are basically the same.
+But each state sets the rules about the legalities of marriage for its citizens (and occasionally the US Supreme Court gets involved with weddings).

 In states that allow online officiants, there is language in the state statute that says something like,

 (a) “Marriages may be solemnized by any licensed minister of the gospel in regular communion with the Christian church or society of which the minister is a member…